China's President Xi visits Wuhan as number of new coronavirus cases tumbles

 “Xi personally commands the people’s war against the epidemic.
 He has been paying constant attention to the epidemic prevention and control work and made oral or written instructions every day,” the newspaper said.

-Reporting by Ryan Woo and Yilei Sun; Additional Reporting by Brenda Goh, Lun Tian Yew, Huizhong Wu, Stella Qiu, Lusha Zhang, Gao Liangping, Samuel Shen and Tony Munroe; Editing by Christian Schmollinger, Michael Perry and Gerry Doyle
+Reporting by Ryan Woo and Yilei Sun; Additional Reporting by Brenda Goh, Lun Tian Yew, Huizhong Wu, Stella Qiu, Lusha Zhang, Gao Liangping, Samuel Shen and Tony Munroe, and Yimou Lee in Taipei; Editing by Christian Schmollinger, Michael Perry and Gerry Doyle